PARC/ai-ethics/Committee-Guidelines.md

 - Is there the equivalent of informed consent for the usage?
 - Will individuals interacting with the technology understand the capabilities and limits of it?
+- Does the design minimize potential risk?
+- Do the warning signals match the severity of the danger?

 ## Misuse and malicious intent

-- Is there a description of the ideal outcome of your design, including how this outcome looks across technological, cultural, social, institutional and organizational spheres.
+- Is there a description of the ideal outcome of the design, including how this outcome looks across technological, cultural, social, institutional and organizational spheres.
-   - Draw a timeline for 5-10 years in the future.
+   - Useful exercize: Draw a timeline for 5-10 years in the future.
 Place your ideal outcome at the end of the timeline, and chart out potential obstacle and consequences leading up to it.
 Repeat until you have three possible timelines.
 Did any of these timelines account for possible negative consequences?
 - Are there guardrails in place to prevent malicious usage (the intentional misuse of the design)?
 - Has the system been adequately secured to prevent unwarranted manipulation?
-- - If physical devices are used, are they adequately secured from hacking or subversion?
+- If physical devices are used, are they adequately secured from hacking or subversion?
 For example, baby monitors were hijacked to launch [botnet attacks](https://gitlab-internal.parc.com/ai-ethics/ai-ethics-committee.git).

 ## Miscellaneous